aws-samples/twinmodules/README.md

 The goal of TwinModules is to provide a python API that reduces the time spent coding routine functions needed to interact with the AWS cloud or local data sources.
 TwinModules currently does not intend to provide Infrastructure as Code (IaC) automation.

+TwinModules is part of the [TwinFlow](https://github.com/aws-samples/twinflow) toolset which can be read about in this [blog](https://aws.amazon.com/blogs/hpc/predictive-models-and-simulations-with-twinflow-on-aws/).
+Other tools within TwinFlow are [TwinStat](https://github.com/aws-samples/twinstat), which provides a few data science tools needed for Level 4 digital twins, and [TwinGraph](https://github.com/aws-samples/twingraph), which enables scalable graph orchestration.

 Supported functionality includes, but will not be limited to:
 - Building docker images and pushing to AWS ECR
 - Tools for push and pulling data from: